tainanboy/CS-course-works/README.md

-# Common programming exercises in NCKUEE classes.
+# programming exercises in NCKUEE classes, including introduction to programmin, data structures, algorithms, operating systems and so on.